microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-04.md

 1. Using the JMeter GUI, create a load testing script that targets each of the application endpoints.
 2. Execute the load test using the JMeter GUI against your endpoints and use the Azure portal to confirm the App Service is getting the traffic.
-3. Create a Load Testing service in Azure.
+3. Create an Azure Load Testing resource.
 4. Create a load test in the Load Testing service that accepts the website URL as an environment variable and passes that value to your load testing script.
 5. Run your load test multiple times using a typical user load and establish a performance baseline.
 6. Review the test results, identify the bottlenecks (CPU, memory, resource limits), and compile a list of insights.